 Afterschool Alliance, American Camp Association, Boys & Girls Clubs of America, Communities in Schools, YMCA of the USA

-Since schools first closed in March 2020, out-of-school time programs throughout the Commonwealth have been rising to the moment, finding new ways and places for kids to learn and thrive.
-They stand ready to work with school partners to help reverse learning loss and help Kentucky students recover (socially, emotionally, and academically) from the effects of COVID-19.
+Afterschool and summer learning program providers stand ready to work with school partners to help reverse learning loss and help Kentucky students recover (socially, emotionally, and academically) from the effects of COVID-19.

 Below is a sortable and searchable list of resources (automatically updated daily) to help you dive deeper into the American Recovery Act as it relates to using ESSER funds to expand access to afterschool and summer learning across Kentucky.